nextcloud/documentation/admin_manual/configuration_files/big_file_upload_configuration.rst

 wiki entry.

-.. note:: Make sure that ``client_body_temp_path`` points to a partition with adequate space for your upload file size, and on the same partition as the the ``upload_tmp_dir`` or ``tempdirectory`` (see below).
+.. note:: Make sure that ``client_body_temp_path`` points to a partition with adequate space for your upload file size, and on the same partition as the ``upload_tmp_dir`` or ``tempdirectory`` (see below).
 For optimal performance, place these on a separate hard drive that is dedicated to swap and temp storage.